needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsAsyncOperationHandle.md

 public async Start() {
     AsyncOperationHandle<Texture2D> handle = Addressables.LoadAssetAsync<Texture2D>("mytexture");
     await handle.Task;
     // The task is complete.
-Be sure to check the Status is succeessful before storing the Result.
+Be sure to check the Status is successful before storing the Result.
 }
 ```